• Sleeping with your dentures can cause them to wear out more quickly.

 Studies show that people who sleep with their dentures are more than twice as likely to get pneumonia, a lung infection that can be very serious and even deadly in some cases.
 That may surprise you.
 How can dentures be related to your lungs?

 The pneumonia-causing bacteria travel from the mouth to the lungs.
-If you don't remove your dentures at night, they act as a breeding ground for lots of bacteria and fungi.
+If you do not remove your dentures at night, they can act as a breeding ground for numerous bacteria and fungi.
 More bacteria can then enter the lungs, causing an increase in pneumonia cases.
-This is especially true for nursing home residents, as they do not always have as much access to care as healthier adults.
+This is especially true for nursing home residents, as they often have limited access to care compared to healthier adults.

 Dentures damage

-If your dentures get damaged, search for the nearby denture repair labs to fix it.
+If your dentures become damaged, search for a nearby denture repair lab to have them fixed.

 Dentures wear out over time.
-Not taking proper care of your denture will cause it to breakdown quicker.
-Leaving your dentures in at night introduce them to unnecessary bacteria and fungi.
-In addition, they may not get properly cleaned.
+Failing to take proper care of your denture can cause it to break down quickly.
+Leaving your dentures in at night introduces them to unnecessary bacteria and fungi.
+Additionally, they may not be properly cleaned.
 Failure to brush and soak your dentures can cause them to stain and crack.

-There are rare instances when you will be directed to not remove your denture when you go to bed at night.
+There are rare instances when you may be instructed not to remove your denture when going to bed at night.
 Permanent dentures are not removable and are worn at all times.
-You should discuss how to take care of your oral health with your dentist if you have this type of denture.
+You should discuss oral health care with your dentist if you have this type of denture.

 Remove your dentures at night

 Sleeping in dentures is a bad idea.
 It will just take a few minutes to perform the oral hygiene routine your dentures need to last longer.
-Make sure you remove all food particles and denture adhesive with a denture brush and warm water.
+Ensure that you remove all food particles and denture adhesive using a denture brush and warm water.
 Then, soak your dentures in water or denture cleanser while you sleep.

-You'll also need to perform good oral hygiene.
-Make sure your mouth is clear of any food and adhesive.
+You will also need to perform good oral hygiene.
+Ensure your mouth is free of any food and adhesive.
 If you have any remaining natural teeth, brush them with regular toothpaste.
-Don't forget to floss.
+Do not forget to floss.
 You should also brush your tongue to remove bacteria that could increase your risk of the above-mentioned problems.

 FAQ